CBP Officer

 Can you train dogs to sniff for both drugs and bombs, or when I see a dog are they typically just looking for one or the other?

-Asked by Sines about 9 years ago
+Asked by Sines almost 10 years ago

 Im not sure about the bomb dogs.
 I dont know which officer's have those because I mostly deal with the narcotics dogs.
 What I do know about the narcotics dogs is that some are trained for just narcotics and some are trained for narcotics and humans.